izikeros/blog/content/posts/2019-08-23-cli-toolbelt-for-datascience-1.md

 <a id="head"></a>
 ### head
-By default, `head` prints  the first 10 lines of each file provided as argument to standard output.
+By default, `head` prints the first 10 lines of each file provided as an argument to standard output.
 With more than one file, precede each with a header giving the file name.
-You can control how many lines is displayed with option `-n`:
+You can control how many lines are displayed with option `-n`:
 ```sh
 head -n5 file.txt
 ```

-You can also print all but last N lines by adding `-` sign.
-For example in order to have all lines but last one:
+You can also print all but the last N lines by adding `-` sign.
+For example in order to have all lines but the last one:
 ```sh
 head -n -1 file.txt
 ```

 <a id="shuf"></a>
 ### shuf
-To quickly inspect content of dataset in text file you can use `head` which shows some filest lines of the file.
+To quickly inspect the content of the dataset in a text file you can use `head` which shows some first lines of the file.
 If you would like to have more representative example of the content of the file, you can take random sample of lines from file with `shuf`:
 ```sh
 shuf -n 5 file.txt
 ```